-If a user whose voice mailbox has exceeded the send quota signs in to Unity Connection and attempts to send a message to another user, Unity Connection indicates that the send quota has been exceeded, and does not allow the sender to record the message.
+If a user whose voice mailbox has exceeded the send quota logs on to Connection and attempts to send a message to another user, Connection indicates that the send quota has been exceeded, and does not allow the sender to record the message.
 If the user calls another user and is forwarded to a voice mailbox, the user is able to leave a message, but the message is sent as an outside caller message.

-If a user attempts to send a message to another user whose mailbox has exceeded the send/receive quota, or if the quota is exceeded in the act of delivering the message, Unity Connection sends a nondelivery receipt to the message sender.
+If a user attempts to send a message to another user whose mailbox has exceeded the send/receive quota, or if the quota is exceeded in the act of delivering the message, Connection sends a nondelivery receipt to the message sender.

-Unity Connection delivers read receipts and nondelivery receipts to users regardless of whether their quotas have been exceeded.
+Connection delivers read receipts and nondelivery receipts to users regardless of whether their quotas have been exceeded.